 Post 9/11 Fallen Service Member Memorial

-The NYC Department of Veterans’ Services is partnering with the Department of Cultural Affairs, Department of Transportation, and the Economic Development Corporation to build a memorial dedicated to New York City’s fallen service members of the Post-9/11 Generation.
-The memorial will be located on the waterfront in Whitestone, Queens and will honor the lives and legacy of the Service Members who died during combat activities in support of Overseas Contingency Operations (Operations Enduring Freedom, Iraqi Freedom, New Dawn, Inherent Resolve, and Freedom’s Sentinel combined) associated with the Global War on Terror.
-In 2024, DVS ran a public request for proposals process to solicit memorial concept designs from qualified artists who hailed from around the world.
-The winning designer has been identified as renowned sculptor, Douwe Blumberg.
+The NYC Department of Veterans’ Services is partnering with the Department of Cultural Affairs, the Department of Transportation, and the Economic Development Corporation to build a memorial honoring New York City’s fallen service members of the Post-9/11 generation.
+The memorial will be located along the waterfront in Whitestone, Queens, and will pay tribute to those who lost their lives in combat operations conducted in support of Overseas Contingency Operations—specifically Operations Enduring Freedom, Iraqi Freedom, New Dawn, Inherent Resolve, and Freedom’s Sentinel—associated with the Global War on Terror.

 The form below allows loved ones to submit the name of a Post-9/11 fallen service member with a connection to New York City.
 Each submission helps ensure their sacrifice is honored and remembered as part of the memorial.
 Before submitting, please review "Honoring Their Service: Eligibility Criteria," document, which outlines eligibility and includes a current list of names of the fallen collected through publicly available information.
 After submitting, a member of our team will reach out to request verification documents to confirm military service and the individual's connection to New York City.